TheLocust3/full-stack-vm/asm/docs/INSTRUCTIONS.md

 ## MOVE

-Stores the value in ARG2 (whether it be the value of the register or the value stored at the address in memory) in ARG1 (either register or address)
+Stores the value in ARG2 (whether it be the value of the register or the value stored at the address in memory) in ARG1 (either register or address).

 Arguments: